 Art classes offer the inmates the opportunity to express their creative talents.
 Two retired art teachers conduct two classes weekly to both the males and females.
-The Art class provides services to over 50 inmates a week.

 Word of Hope Ministries the reintegration of Ex-Offenders Adult Generation 5 project is focused on serving ex-offenders at least 18 years of age, who are returning from incarceration to Milwaukee’s high-poverty, high-crime neighborhoods with limited skills.
 The project will consist of 5 major program components.
 The project goal is to help ex-offenders gain needed supports, become employed, and reduce the likelihood of recidivism.